ajread4/thm_writeups_publish/Jack-of-All-Trades.md

 	</body>
 </html>
 ```
-Dropping the string into cyberchef, it automatically detected the string was base32.
-However, I needed to do some manually testing to find it is both base32 encoded and ROT13.
-The decoded string points to credentials that are stored on the homepage with a hint.
+Dropping the string into cyberchef (https://gchq.github.io/CyberChef/), it automatically detected the string was base32.
+However, I needed to do some manual testing to find it was both base32 encoded and ROT13 encoded.
+The decoded string pointed to credentials that were stored on the homepage with a hint.
 ```
 Remember that the credentials to the recovery login are hidden on the homepage!
 I know how forgetful you are, so here's a hint: bit.ly/2TvYQ2S
 ```
-So, it appears the credentials must be stored within one of the jpg located on the site.
-I downloaded all 3 and the header appeared to be the right one.
-I used steghide to extract the creds with the passphrase as the password from the base64 encoded string on the homepage.
+Based on the hint, the credentials must be stored within one of the jpg images located on the site using steganography.
+I downloaded all 3 images and ran steghide on each.
+The header appeared to be the image with the credentials stored, called cms.creds, within.
+For steghide (http://steghide.sourceforge.net/documentation/manpage.php), I used the password found on the homepage as the passphrase.
 ```
 ajread@aj-ubuntu:~/TryHackMe/practice$ steghide extract -sf header.jpg
 Enter passphrase: